thoomi/cesium-leap/README.md

 A library that allows Leap Motion navigation for Cesium.

-The library depends on the Leap Motion library.
+The library depends on the Leap Motion javascript library, a Leap Motion Controller (duh) and has been tested with Cesium version b23, but should work with b24, the latest at the time of writing.
+You will need to install the Leap Motion software that comes with the device.

 # Installation